sparkfun/SparkFun_Thing_Plus_NORA-W306/docs/arduino_examples.md

-Now that we have our library and board add-on installed, we can get started playing around with the development board.
+Now that we have our board add-on installed, we can get started playing around with the development board.
 For the scope of this tutorial, we will highlight a few of the features on the board.
 From there we will be able to build our own custom code to integrate the development board into a project.